tbogdala/filefreezer/README.md

 * Consider a quota for max fileinfo registered so service cannot be DDOS'd by registering infinite files.

+* Incrementing a user's revision number only happens in some areas like chunk modification.
+  Consider bumping the revision with new files are added or otherwise changed too.

 TODO / Notes
 ------------